B1ggDave/kotlinbyexample.github.io/examples/02_control_flow/02_Loops.md

 </div>

-While and do-while constructs work similarly to most languages.
+While and do-while constructs work in a similar way as most other languages.

 1. Performs the block while the condition is false
-2. Performs the block first, and then loops while evaluating the while condition.
+2. Performs the block first and then loops while evaluating the while condition.

 ### Iterators